Catholic Relief Services (CRS)

 Catholic Relief Services was founded in 1943 by the Catholic Bishops of the United States to serve World War II survivors in Europe.
-Since then, we have expanded in size to reach more than 100 million people in more than 100 countries on five continents.
+Since then, we have expanded in size to reach more than 130 million people in more than 100 countries on five continents.

-As the official international humanitarian agency of the U.S. Catholic community, CRS is governed by a Board of Directors made up of clergy, most of them bishops, religious and Catholic lay men and women.See more
+As the official international humanitarian agency of the Catholic community in the United States, CRS is governed by a board of directors comprising clergy, most of them bishops elected by the United States Conference of Catholic Bishops, as well as religious and Catholic lay men and women.See more